Rules for controlling play

 - BeGambleAware — begambleaware.org

-The content on this page is intended only for adults.
-If gambling causes financial pressure, family conflict or a sense of losing control, the safest decision is to stop playing and seek help.
+The information on this page is educational and intended only for adults.
+If gambling stops being voluntary entertainment, the right step is to stop using the casino and consider professional support.